Skip to content

 Custom PHP.INI

-You can tweak PHP parameters directly with the built-in PHP.INI editor.
+You can adjust PHP parameters directly using the built-in PHP.INI editor.

 Warning

-Do not place your own PHP.INI in the root folder.
-Use the editor of ExeOutput for PHP.
+Do not place a custom PHP.INI file in the root folder.
+Instead, use the ExeOutput for PHP editor.